DevOpsPlayground/Hands-on-with-HashiCorps-Terraform-on-AWS/README.md

 To be clear about ELB, it requires  a few things :
 * Availability zones
 * Security group
-* Listener config
+* Listener config : Which port is the Load Balancer serving ?
-* Health check config
+* Health check config : Which port and URI should the ELB check on ?
 * List of instances handled by ELB

-All of these are implicit dependencies to existing resources in the same configuration file.
+Let's copy and paste the code below in our _playground.tf_ *Make sure to replace _<yourname>_ with your name.*

 ```
 resource "aws_elb" "ELB-<yourname>" {